-Most sleeper bus has 3 rows with 2 floors with seats that can be raised or lowered with the push of a button.
+Most sleeper bus has three rows with two floors with seats that can be raised or lowered with a button.
 They also have bottled water, refreshing towels, and air conditioning.

-Some of the more deluxe types have private cabins with curtains, pillows, soft leather seats, blankets, and wifi.
+Some deluxe types have private cabins with curtains, pillows, soft leather seats, blankets, and wifi.

-The most common models of minivans in Vietnam are Ford Transit and Hyundai Solati with the interiors refurbished to accommodate 7 passengers, 9 passengers, or 12 passengers depending on the model.
+The most common minivans in Vietnam are Ford Transit and Hyundai Solati, with the interiors refurbished to accommodate seven passengers, nine passengers, or 12 passengers, depending on the model.

 Also, the passenger seats are equipped with utilities such as soft leather seats that can recline for relaxation, reading lights, audio equipment, charging ports, entertainment, and ceiling light effects.